nosainwe/Machine-Learning-Projects/Project_1_Credit_card_Fraud_Detection_with_Machine_learning_Project/README.md

 <h2 id="evaluation">Evaluation</h2>

-<p>The model's performance is evaluated using various metrics, including accuracy, precision, recall, F1-score, and confusion matrix, with a specific focus on optimizing recall to minimize false negatives.</p>
+<p>The model's performance is evaluated using various metrics, including accuracy, precision, recall, F1-score, and confusion matrix, with a specific focus on optimising recall to minimise false negatives.</p>

 <h2 id="results">Results</h2>